florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Mobile Photo (M131)/M131 - Manual webshop add on Mobile Photo EN.md

 necessary to use Google Analytics via Tag Manager and arrange the data with this tool.

-**Florishop CMS**
+**FloriShop CMS**
 With the launch of the add on CMS (Content Management System), Florisoft brings your website and webshop together into one platform.
-With this addon you can provide your customers with your company information as well as the possibility to shop directly in your webshop.
+With this add-on you can provide your customers with your company information as well as the possibility to shop directly in your webshop.

 The management of this website is accommodated in an extensive CMS system that you can manage online.

-**Florishop Credit**
+**FloriShop Credit**
-The Credit add on within Florishop has been developed to offer the user an easy way to credit articles by means of a step-by-step process where most of the information is already available and only needs to be supplemented.
+The Credit add on within FloriShop has been developed to offer the user an easy way to credit articles by means of a step-by-step process where most of the information is already available and only needs to be supplemented.
 Besides the fact that it’s easier for the user, less